Investigative Inspection Permits

 - A change of ownership and business use permit fees are generally $120.00

-Once the permit is issued, the following inspections will be required and will be listed on the inspection card issued with the permit:
+Once the permit is issued, the following inspections will be required to be scheduled through the online portal:

 - Final Accessibility